kfei/gitlab-auditor/README.md

 GitLab, both the Rails application and the SSH shell parts.

-**Step 1**: [Patch](docs/gitlab-rails.diff?raw=true) GitLab, so that the internal *discover* API can expose users' ID.
-Then run `gitlab-ctl restart` to restart GitLab services.
+**Step 1**: [Patch](docs/gitlab-rails.diff?raw=true) GitLab, so that the internal *discover* API exposes users' ID.
+Then restart GitLab rails application.

 **Step 2**: [Patch](docs/gitlab-shell.diff?raw=true) *gitlab-shell* so that it can log users' name, ID and IP.